nf-core/DeepVariant/README.md

 ## Introduction

+This pipeline simplifies the use of [Google's DeepVariant](https://github.com/google/deepvariant) and packages it as a workflow.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

 ## Quick Start